dsnopek/godot-docs/tutorials/scripting/gdextension/gdextension_c_example.rst

 First, we will create wrappers for ``ptrcall``.
 This is what Godot uses when the types of the values are known to be exact, which avoids using Variant.
-We're gonna need two of those: one for the functions that takes no arguments and return a ``double`` (for the getters) and another for the functions that takes a single ``double`` argument and returns nothing (for the setters).
+We're gonna need two of those: one for the functions that take no arguments and return a ``double`` (for the getters) and another for the functions that take a single ``double`` argument and return nothing (for the setters).

 Add the declarations to the ``api.h`` file: